francescogerardomarra/its/learning/docker/dockerfile/env-secret/secret/how-use/docker-compose/deploy-stack/deploy_stack.md

 - the last argument (`my_stack`) is the name of the stack, which will be used to reference the deployed services;
-- a stack is a collection of services, along with networks and volumes, that work together in Docker Swarm;
+- a stack is a collection of services, along with networks and volumes that work together in Docker Swarm;
 - this command works only in **Docker Swarm mode**, meaning `docker swarm init` must be run beforehand on the manager node;